 It might be noted that the nonlinear term due to the centripetal acceleration of rotational motion is neglected in the above equation.

-Using the real and imaginary parts of the complex accelerations calculated above, the motion-induced inertial load is computed by:
+Using the real and imaginary parts of the complex accelerations calculated above, the motion-induced inertial load is computed, as described below.